mca91/ITEWR_DC_Course/chapter3.md

 - Estimate the full model again.
 - Load libraries `sandwich` and `AER`
 - Complete the suggested code in `Skript.R` and report robust inference using the Huber-White estimator for error variances (`HC0`).
 - Do the results change for regressors `age` and `indus`?
-Memorize this, you will be asked about in in the next Question.
+Memorize this, you will be asked about in in the subsequent Exercise.

 *** =hint